Dispatch from Companion to Coral Bloom

 These are creatures of space.
 Freedom’s tractor beam would probably hurt them.
 Why are they around the asteroid then?

 Simple pulses attract a couple of jellyfish to our buoy.
 They play with it, moving close enough to silence it, then moving away.
 I try more complicated patterns.
 Music.
 That brings more from elsewhere.
 Now there are ten.
 Always four near the asteroid.
 Why?
 Eventually we spot a structure in a crater – biological.
 An egg mass.
 Periodically, one of the four passes over the egg mass and directs energy at it.
 They are feeding it.
 Are they guarding it.
 Are the predators out here?

-We suspect that’s what’s happened to our arrays.
+Strong emotion overwhelms the air filters — now I can smell my nest-mates concern, fear, and frustration.
+We suspect this has also happened to our arrays.
 They gather energy and would probably seem like good egg sites.
 So we turn off the buoy, let them lose interest, pick it up, and head for the closest array.

 We cannot afford to just wait and let them hatch.
 We don’t know how long it would take, if it would damage the arrays (the structure might, for example, explode to push the young jellyfish away from the microgravity of an asteroid), and we need the antimatter.
 These are vermin.

 Before we try to clear the eggs, Captain Joradottor suggests we experiment with the asteroid so we don’t damage the station.
 So we throw a rock at the egg mass.
 The jellyfish ignore it.
 It destroys the eggs.
 Many of them gather for a time, then drift off.
 What sensors we have show an energy spike when the eggs broke.
 That’s a problem for the satellite.
 Once the jellyfish are gone, we use the tractor to take samples.